Runn-Fast/blog/hasura/README.md

 ### 2. Configuring Relay to support two GraphQL APIs

-We are using Relay in the front end app.
+We are using Relay in the front-end app.
 Like most GraphQL clients, it assumes you have a single GraphQL API that you plan to query.

 During the migration, our app would be querying from two different APIs.
 Relay